 Some asthma products contain a combination of a preventer and a reliever to help keep asthma under control.

-- avoiding asthma triggers
+Controlling or avoiding asthma triggers

 2. National Asthma Council Australia.
-Australian Asthma Handbook - Quick Reference Guide, Version 1.0.
-National Asthma Council Australia, Melbourne, 2014.
+Australian Asthma Handbook - Quick Reference Guide, Version 1.2.
+National Asthma Council Australia, Melbourne, 2016.
 Available from: http://www.asthmahandbook.org.au (accessed Nov 2017).